wp-plugins/flyzoo/readme.txt

 * **Real time visitor monitoring**: Know what your visitors are looking for and where they come from to provide the best **live support** ever and **increase sales**

-* **Customize chat colors, widget layout & features**
+* **Customizable chat colors, dock layout & features**

+* **Customizable online, offline and login messages:** Welcome your visitors and invite them to chat or contact you while you're offline!
+Customize chat headers, pop up messages and add images to match your brand style.

 * **Single Sign On:** users can login and chat using their existing WordPress accounts

 * **Cloud-based, smooth chat experience:** [Flyzoo Chat](http://www.flyzoo.co) is a cloud-based chat built on the latest technologies to ensure a fast chat message delivery without overloading your server.

 * **Multiple Operators:** **live support** chat requests are automatically routed to the first available operator

-* **Customizable online, offline and login messages:** Welcome your visitors and invite them to chat or contact you while you're offline!
-Customize chat headers, pop up messages and add images to match your brand style.

 * **Eye-catching:** You love great design and we do too.
 Flyzoo chat has been crafted to offer a sleek look and feel.